yhuang/learning-docker/src/running-boot2docker-mac-os-x.md

 	| |_) | (_) | (_) | |_ / __/ (_| | (_) | (__|   <  __/ |
 	|_.__/ \___/ \___/ \__|_____\__,_|\___/ \___|_|\_\___|_|

-	boot2docker: 1.3.0
+	Boot2Docker version 1.3.2, build master : 495c19a - Mon Nov 24 20:40:58 UTC 2014
-             master : a083df4 - Thu Oct 16 17:05:03 UTC 2014
+	Docker version 1.3.2, build 39fa2fa
 	```5.
 Stop the Boot2Docker virtual machine.
 	```
 	Host% boot2docker stop	```6.
 [Forward ports](http://cjlarose.com/2014/03/08/run-docker-with-vagrant.html) in the `49000..49900` range from the Mac OS X host to the Boot2Docker virtual machine, so a dockerized web service running on the Boot2Docker virtual machine may be accessed from the Mac OS X host.
 This command only needs to be run once.	```
 	Host% for i in {49000..49900}; do \
 	VBoxManage modifyvm "boot2docker-vm" --natpf1 "tcp-port$i,tcp,,$i,,$i"; \
 	done	```7.
-Boot2Docker v1.3.0 supports VirtualBox guest additions, so the `/Users` folder is being shared between the the Boot2Docker virtual machine and the Mac OS X host by default.
+Boot2Docker v1.3.2 supports VirtualBox guest additions, so the `/Users` folder is being shared between the the Boot2Docker virtual machine and the Mac OS X host by default.
 Once this connection is established, data written to Boot2Docker will be accessible from the Mac OS X host.
 Confirm that the ports are being forwarded from the Mac OS X host to the Boot2Docker virtual machine and the `/Users` folder is being shared between the two systems.
 	```
 	Host% VBoxManage showvminfo boot2docker-vm
 	...